 - Sitting/dining room has comfy sofa & two armchairs.

 - Kitchen with electric hob & oven, microwave, fridge/freezer, washing machine, coffee grinder, lots equipment and sharp knives for foodies!

 - Cotton bed linen, towels all included in rent.

-- Colour TV, DVD player, radio, fold up garden chairs.
+- Colour TV, radio, fold up garden chairs.